Versatility is the new name of the smart travel game. These seven travel essentials will make sure you won’t ever exceed your baggage weight again.

 5) Microfibre Towels

 Certain microfibre towels, when folded, are smaller than your iPhone.
 They also dry themselves off faster than your girlfriend’s hair after shower.
 And because most hostels charge a fee for renting a towel too, these compact towels help you save space, time, and money.
-You can find them at most shops selling travel specialised items.
+You can find them at most shops selling travel specialised items or online.

 The towels you use at home usually take up the space of an entire packing cube, and as it turns out, emit a certain odour of its own.
 Microfibre material makes the towel thin, light, absorbent, and odour-free.
 Spare your heavy shoulders and your friends’ noses.